openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 Transformation writing essentials
 #################################

-When you're developing a transformation, you need to follow these transformation rules:
+To develop a transformation, follow these transformation rules:

 1. Friendly Names
 +++++++++++++++++

 Each ``ov::Node`` has a unique name and a friendly name.
-In transformations we only care about friendly name because it represents the name from the model point of view.
+In transformations, only the friendly name matters because it represents the name from the model's perspective.
-To avoid losing friendly name when replacing node with another one or a subgraph, we set the original friendly name to the last node in the replacing subgraph.
+To prevent losing the friendly name when replacing a node with another node or a subgraph, the original friendly name is set to the last node in the replacing subgraph.
 See the example below.

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp
    :fragment: [ov:replace_friendly_name]

-In more complicated cases, if a replaced operation has several outputs and we add additional consumers to its outputs, we decide how to set friendly name by an agreement.
+In more complicated cases, when a replaced operation has several outputs and additional consumers are added to its outputs, the decision on how to set the friendly name is determined by an agreement.

 2. Runtime Info
 +++++++++++++++

-Runtime info is a map ``std::map<std::string, ov::Any>`` located inside ``ov::Node`` class.
-It represents additional attributes of ``ov::Node``.
+Runtime info is a map ``std::map<std::string, ov::Any>`` located inside the ``ov::Node`` class.
+It represents additional attributes of the ``ov::Node``.
-These attributes can be set by users or plugins.
-When we execute a transformation that changes ``ov::Model``, we need to preserve these attributes as they will not be automatically propagated.
+These attributes, which can be set by users or plugins, need to be preserved when executing a transformation that changes ``ov::Model``, as they are not automatically propagated.
 In most cases, transformations have the following types: 1:1 (replace node with another node), 1:N (replace node with a sub-graph), N:1 (fuse sub-graph into a single node), N:M (any other transformation).
-Currently, there is no mechanism that automatically detects transformation types, so we need to propagate this runtime information manually.
+Currently, there is no mechanism that automatically detects transformation types, so this runtime information needs to be propagated manually.
 See the example below:

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp